electricbookworks/ebw-training/must-have-tech-skills/text/06-text.md

 ### Purple numbers

-'Purple numbers' are regular numbers that site alongside passages of text.
+'Purple numbers' are regular numbers that sit alongside passages of text.
 Each number stays alongside its passage in every format.
 When they were first described, they were purple, hence their name.
 They are a kind of digital equivalent of traditional page numbers, and you can use them to refer to parts of a document.

 For some publications, this might be an appropriate way to create multi-platform cross-referencing scheme.